andreafabrizi/Dropbox-Uploader/README.md

 # Dropbox Uploader

-Dropbox Uploader is a **BASH** script which can be used to upload, download, delete or list files from **Dropbox**, an online file sharing, synchronization and backup service.
+Dropbox Uploader is a **BASH** script which can be used to upload, download, delete, list files (and more!) from **Dropbox**, an online file sharing, synchronization and backup service.

 It's written in BASH scripting language and only needs **cURL**.

 **Why use this script?**

-* **Portable:** It's written in BASH scripting language and only needs *cURL* (curl is a tool to transfer data from or to a server, available for all operating systems and installed by default in many linux distributions).
+* **Portable:** It's written in BASH scripting and only needs *cURL* (curl is a tool to transfer data from or to a server, available for all operating systems and installed by default in many linux distributions).
-* **Secure:** It's not required to provide your username/password to this script, because it uses the official Dropbox API for authentication process.
+* **Secure:** It's not required to provide your username/password to this script, because it uses the official Dropbox API for the authentication process.

 Please refer to the [Wiki](https://github.com/andreafabrizi/Dropbox-Uploader/wiki) for tips and additional information about this project.
+The Wiki is also the place where you can share your scripts and examples related to Dropbox Uploader.

 ## Usage